Phrases can be restricted to specific target applications:

 To disable PhraseExpress in the currently used application:

 - Make sure that the program has input focus.

 - Right-click the PhraseExpress tray icon and uncheck the option:

-The menu always shows the application that has focus ("Wordpad" in this example).
+The menu always shows the application that currently has focus ("Wordpad" in above example).

-To undo/re-enable the program, just click the same menu entry to apply the check mark.
+To re-enable PhraseExpress in that program again, click the same menu entry to apply the check mark.

 - Highlight the desired phrase (folder) and click the main menu button